andrewcparnell/intro_emulators/README.md

 To get started make sure you have downloaded [R](https://www.r-project.org) and [Rstudio](https://rstudio.com/products/rstudio/download/).

-Then, open up Rstudio and in the Console window type:
+Then open up Rstudio and in the Console window type:
 `install.packages(c('GPfit', 'ggplot2', 'lhs'))`

 To be able to run the larger example, you will need to download and install [docker](https://www.docker.com).
 If you are running Windows you might need to install [these additional steps](https://blog.jayway.com/2017/04/19/running-docker-on-bash-on-windows/).